 A wide variety of disciplines were on display.
-Natale Miceli, in addition to his made-for-the-theater singing voice, gave his best Gene Kelly impersonation and showcased his tap dancing skills.
-Rivelino Lucas, Martin Neal, and Keishma Smallwood all harmonized in sync to the music.
+Natale Miceli, in addition to his made-for-the-theater singing voice, gave his best Gene Kelly impersonation and showcased his tap-dancing skills.
+Rivelino Lucas, Martin Neal, and Keishma Smallwood all harmonized in sync with the music.

 Robert Spell and Daniel Marrero were among the poets who recited their original verses, reflecting on themes such as happiness and the desire to speak out more.
 Armand Deleon and Silvana Duncan shimmied and strutted their way through some of Broadway’s classic choreography.

 The following day, a cast party was held to celebrate the successful performance.
-With a group as talented and a dedicated as this, the next show can’t be far away.
+With a group as talented and as dedicated as this, the next show can’t be far away.

 AHRC New York City is proud to celebrate all of the performers, including Natale Miceli, Rivelino Lucas, Martin Neal, Keishma Smallwood, Daniel Marrero, Armand Deleon, David Taylor, Adrian Soto, Maxine Davis, Silvana Duncan, Lancey Pierre, Danuta Chmielewski, Robert Spell, Collin Cicero, and Jean “Fritz” Cayemitte, with support from Broadway performers Judy McLane and Susan Cella.